the signals from the Russian-Ukrainian negotiations in Turkey are “positive”, says Volodymyr Zelensky

 Along the way, Yuri Fomichev was ambushed.
 “I had to admit that I was mayor.
 I demanded to meet their commander to prevent the bombardment of the city, where there are neither armed forces, nor soldiers, nor weapons.
 They took me to see their commander. » He negotiated the departure of the Russians.
 “Their only condition, which we accepted, was to let them check the buildings to make sure there were no weapons.
 Our condition was that the city remain under the Ukrainian flag and live according to Ukrainian law”says the mayor, who told them that he had no intention of cooperating with them.

 “We had to act quickly to prevent the bombardment of the city.
 When the demonstrators learned that I had been captured, they demanded that I be released and the occupiers leave.
 They were shouting “Go home!” » The mayor was later released and went to the protest.
-“The occupiers were very afraid that among these demonstrators there could be armed people shooting at them.
+“The occupiers were very afraid that among these demonstrators there might be armed people shooting at them.
 I told them, “I’ll go first, you follow me and if they shoot, they’ll shoot me.” »

 No one fired except the Russians – in the air – to intimidate the crowd.
 Without success.
-In front of the demonstrators, Yuri Fomichev reaffirmed that Slavutych, built after the Chernobyl accident in 1986, was “Ukrainian and that it was out of the question to change the flag, laws and cooperate with the Russians”.
+In front of the demonstrators, Yuri Fomichev reaffirmed that Slavutych, built following the Chernobyl accident in 1986, was “Ukrainian and that it was out of the question to change the flag, laws and cooperate with the Russians”.

 He is now trying to “do everything so that people can survive here and hold on”, despite the almost total isolation of the city.
 According to him, the Russians agreed to leave because “the city is not strategic for them.
 We are far from the front line and do not have big companies”.